siplab-gt/cleo-v1-plasticity-expt/README.md

 *(wcm refers to Wilmes-Clopath Model)*

 ## Usage
-To replicate results in the paper:
+To replicate results in the paper, do all the following (all from repository root as the working directory):

-1. Run the original Wilmes-Clopath model for comparison
+1. Run the simulation for all target firing rates and no stimulation:
     ```bash
-    python run_code.py
+    python run_cleo_sweep.py
     ```
-2. Run the simulation for all target firing rates
+2. Generate composite figures
     ```bash
-    python run_cleo_sweep.py
+    python plot_parameter_sweep.py
     ```

+*This code has not been thoroughly tested, so please report any issues you encounter.*